ViewSplat: View-Adaptive 3D Gaussian Splatting for Feed-Forward Synthesis: Experiments

 \subsubsection{Datasets.}

-We train and evaluate our method on the RealEstate10K (RE10K) \cite{zhou2018re10k}, which contains large-scale real estate videos, and ACID \cite{liu2021acid}, which consists of nature scenes captured by aerial drones.
-The camera poses for both datasets are obtained via SfM, but our method operates in a strictly pose-free manner, entirely bypassing the need for such pre-computed information.
-We adopt the official train--test splits used in prior works \cite{charatan2024pixelsplat,chen2024mvsplat,ye2025noposplat,huang2025spfsplat}.
-To rigorously assess performance, we follow the evaluation protocol of~\cite{ye2025noposplat,huang2025spfsplat}, which evaluates our method under varying levels of camera overlap.
-We categorize input pairs into three groups based on image overlap ratios---small (0.05\%--0.3\%), medium (0.3\%--0.55\%), and large (0.55\%--0.8\%)---determined using a pre-trained dense image matching method \cite{edstedt2024roma}.
-Furthermore, to validate cross-dataset generalization, we follow \cite{chen2024mvsplat,ye2025noposplat,huang2025spfsplat} and evaluate our model on the object-centric DTU dataset \cite{jensen2014dtu}.
+We train and evaluate our method on the RealEstate10K (RE10K)~\cite{zhou2018re10k}, which contains large-scale real estate videos, and ACID~\cite{liu2021acid}, which consists of nature scenes captured by aerial drones.
+The camera poses for both datasets are obtained via SfM, but our method operates in a strictly pose-free manner, entirely bypassing the need for such precomputed information.
+We adopt the official train--test splits used in prior works~\cite{charatan2024pixelsplat,chen2024mvsplat,ye2025noposplat,huang2025spfsplat}.
+Furthermore, to validate cross-dataset generalization, we follow~\cite{chen2024mvsplat,ye2025noposplat,huang2025spfsplat} and evaluate our model on ACID, the object-centric DTU dataset~\cite{jensen2014dtu}, and DL3DV~\cite{ling2024dl3dv}---a large-scale outdoor benchmark comprising 10K videos with complex camera trajectories that extend far beyond RE10K.